jayempx/vcard2qr/README.md

 3. Adjust size, radius, and colors.
 Check “No background” if you want a transparent background.
 4. Click **Generate QR**.
 The preview updates with the rendered QR.
 5. Use **Copy to clipboard** or **Save as PNG …** to export the image.
-6. Choose **Import from Excel …** to load a workbook and emit PNGs for every contact using the current color/size settings.
+6. Choose **Batch convert …** to load a workbook and emit PNGs for every contact using the current color/size settings.

 You can use the "Batch convert..." button to import a .xlsx database file of multiple contacts and export their qr all at once, keeping valid all the settings above.